Altinn/altinn-design-system/README.md

 yarn add @altinn/altinn-design-system
 ```

+### Prerequisites

+As of version **0.27**, this design system is no longer compatible with [the old design system](https://github.com/Altinn/DesignSystem).
+This is because the old design system sets the `rem` unit to `10px`, while the default is `16px`, and this is also the unit expected by the Figma tokens.
+In older versions, these tokens are converted to match the `rem` unit of the old design system.

 ### Linking

 If you plan on making any contributions to the design system and develop features/test changes with a more rapid feedback loop, you'll most likely want to link your project to a local clone of `altinn-design-system` instead.